 Mountain watersheds are very sensitive to changes in land use and increased climatic variability and recent extreme events show that we are experiencing significant changes in streamflow regimes, sediment transport and water quality.
-The session will show how land use activities and climate are affecting the availability of water, flooding problems, summer droughts and its effect on environmental services.
-Examples will be provided to show how Increased climatic variability combined with changes in forest cover, recreational activities, and agriculture are impacting watersheds and how innovative land use management practices can minimizing some of these impacts.
-It will also show what role community groups can play to protect streams and reduce the different risks.
+The session will showed how land use activities and climate are affecting the availability of water, flooding problems, summer droughts and its effect on environmental services.
+Increased climatic variability combined with changes in forest cover, recreational activities, and agriculture are impacting watersheds.
+Innovative land use management practices can minime some of these impacts.
+Community groups can play a role to protect streams and reduce risks.

 Hans Schreier is a professor in the Faculty of Land & Food Systems at the University of British Columbia.
 His research focuses on watershed management, land-water interactions, soil and water pollution, stormwater management and virtual water issues.
 He has worked extensively in watershed studies in the Himalayas and the Andean regions, and in Brazil, Honduras, Vietnam, Mongolia, as well as in British Columbia.
-In 1996 he was recognized by the International Development Research Centre (IDRC) for his contribution to improve water resources management in the developing world.
-In 1999 he received the Manaaki Whenua Fellowship Award by Landcare Research in New Zealand.
-He completed the Himalayan-Andean Watershed Project, which resulted in the production of 9 multi-media CD-ROMs that highlighted and compared watershed projects in Bolivia, Peru, Ecuador, Bhutan, Nepal, and China.
-In 2000 he developed a WEB-based Certificate Program in Watershed Management that consists of 5 courses for graduates and professionals from around the world.
-Since 2000, more than 1300 individuals from 24 different countries have participated in the program.
+In 1996 he was recognized by the International Development Research Centre for his contribution to improve water resources management in the developing world.
 From 2003-2007 he was Co-Leader of the Watershed Program of the Canadian Water Network National Centre of Excellence and was a member of the Water Advisory Panel for the Columbia Basin Trust.
-In 2004 he received the “Science in Action” Award from The United Nations International Year of Fresh Water, Science & Education Program, for outstanding work in making watershed management knowledge available in Canada and in Developing Countries.
-In 2008 he received the King Albert International Mountain Award for scientific accomplishment of lasing values to the world’s mountains.
-King Albert I Memorial Foundation, Zurich, Switzerland.
 For more details see: http://ubclfs-wmc.landfood.ubc.ca/

 Presented by David Minkow, Canadian Freshwater Alliance